-What’s interesting to me about this rocket, though, is the sheer amount of energy it took to get this rocket off the launchpad.
-This rocket carried some 203 million gallons of kerosene and some 318 million gallons of liquid oxygen to fuel combustion.
+The interesting thing about this rocket, though, is the sheer amount of energy it took to get it off the launchpad.
+This rocket carried some 203 million gallons of kerosene and around 318 million gallons of liquid oxygen to fuel combustion.
 At the time of lift-off, five different ignition thrusters on the bottom of the main rocket would burst into action, spending over 80% of the rocket’s fuel just to get off the ground!

 “Now, if we believe that everything rises and falls on leadership, then could many startups fail because the entrepreneurs themselves are unqualified?” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet